apache/dolphinscheduler-website/docs/en-us/developer_guide/architecture-design.md

    <img src="https://analysys.github.io/easyscheduler_docs_cn/images/fault-tolerant_master.png" alt="Master Fault Tolerance Flowchart" width="40%" />
  </p>

-After the ZooKeeper Master is fault-tolerant, it is rescheduled by the Scheduler thread in EasyScheduler.
+After the ZooKeeper Master is fault-tolerant, it is rescheduled by the Scheduler thread in DolphinScheduler.
 It traverses the DAG to find the "Running" and "Submit Successful" tasks, and monitors the status of its task instance for the "Running" task.
 You need to determine whether the Task Queue already exists.
 If it exists, monitor the status of the task instance.
 If it does not exist, resubmit the task instance.